 1.1 Current evidence on the safety of ultrasound-guided high‑intensity transcutaneous focused ultrasound for symptomatic uterine fibroids shows there are well-recognised complications including skin burns.
 The evidence on efficacy is limited in quality.
 Therefore, this procedure should only be used with special arrangements for clinical governance, consent, and audit or research.
+Find out what special arrangements mean on the NICE interventional procedures guidance page.

 1.2 Clinicians wishing to do ultrasound-guided high‑intensity transcutaneous focused ultrasound for symptomatic uterine fibroids should: